-- Combine SD and Interferometric maps in the image plane - Joint deconvolution (MEM or CLEAN) - Hybridization: fill inner hole in uv plane with FT of single-dish image - Combine data in the uv plane before deconvolution - 1.
+- Combine SD and Interferometric maps in the image plane - Joint deconvolution (MEM or Multi-scale CLEAN) - Hybridization (aka feather): Combine SD and Interferometric maps in the uv plane - Combine data in the uv plane before imaging - 1.
 Use the 30-m map to simulate what would have observed the PdBI, i.e. extract "pseudo-visibilities" - 2.
 Merge with the interferometer visibilities - 3.
 Process (gridding, FT, deconvolution) all data together